Skip to main content

 You can now set up naming conventions in Motion for Meta, TikTok & YouTube ads!

-Naming conventions allow you to automatically group ads in Comparative Reports and unlock a new report type, Winning Combinations.
+Naming conventions allow you to automatically group ads in Comparative Reports.

 Don't see naming conventions available in your account?
 Reach out to us to discuss pricing.

-• Track performance trends: Identify which combinations of creative elements, offers, or influencers are driving the best results.
+• Track performance trends - Identify which combinations of creative elements, offers, or influencers drive the best results

-• Callout: Currently, Naming Conventions apply only to ad names, not ad sets or campaign names.
-But if you want to categorize ads from past campaigns, don’t worry—Motion can still match those properties by searching within ad names!
+Note: Currently, naming conventions apply only to ad names, not ad sets or campaign names; but, Motion can still match properties from past campaigns by searching within ad names.

 Pro Tip: Make sure to involve your team—this is a cross-functional effort where media, creative, and strategy teams should align on what they hope to learn from these reports.

-Download our Creative Learnings Template to help with ad name generation and glossary creation!
+• Download the Creative learnings template for ad name generation and glossary creation

 Pro Tip: In your template, add a glossary tab where team members can refer to pre-approved terms, codes, and formatting rules for consistency.
 Update the glossary as your campaigns evolve to ensure alignment.